 I chose to study psychology because it seemed to me to encompass education on a huge variety of topics (particularly the programme at Surrey): statistics, philosophy, neuroscience and many more.
 I was unsure exactly where it would take me, but I knew that I wanted to learn as much about people as I could and apply that knowledge to help them.
 Psychology is the study of people and people will always need studying.

-I thoroughly enjoy the opportunity to take a novel, creative approach to tasks and I feel that studying Psychology at Surrey has fostered this trait.
+I thoroughly enjoy the opportunity to take a novel, creative approach to tasks and I feel that studying on my BSc (Hons) Psychology course has fostered this trait.
 With every assignment, we are encouraged to critique literature and go beyond merely regurgitating content.
 I also enjoy the variety of topics from language to history to cognitive psychology, it is all important in my opinion.